RichardDKlein/whiteboard/README.md

 Enjoy!

-## GLIDER/HACKERRANK INTERVIEW PREP PLAN
+## Glider / HackerRank Interview Prep Plan

-The following is an interview prep plan for coding problems similar to the ones in Glider and HackerRank.
+The following is an interview prep plan for coding problems similar to the ones on Glider and HackerRank.

 - **arrays**
   - ArrayHopscotch